Interviews

 Graduated Harvard Medical School Class of 1990

-Carmon Davis is a pediatrician in General Pediatrics at Boston Children’s Hospital and Assistant Professor of Pediatrics at Harvard Medical School.
+Dr. Carmon Davis is a pediatrician in general pediatrics at Boston Children’s Hospital and an assistant professor of pediatrics at Harvard Medical School.
+Dr. Davis earned her MPH from the Harvard T.H.
+Chan School of Public Health in 1994.
+She was the President of the Harvard T. H. Chan Alumni Association from 2019 to 2021.
 Dr. Davis’ full oral history is available to researchers at the Center for the History of Medicine.
 Contact chm@hms.harvard.edu for more information.

 Graduated Harvard Medical School Class of 1993

-Since 2000, Dr. Lewis has been at The University of Texas MD Anderson Cancer Center where she continues to blaze trails.
+Since 2000, Dr. Lewis has been at The University of Texas MD Anderson Cancer Center, where she continues to be a trailblazing figure in medicine.
 She was named the Dr. John Murray Professor in Orthopaedic Oncology in 2010.
-She was the first African American woman to be awarded the MD Anderson Faculty Achievement Award in Patient Care (2012); first woman to chair an orthopaedic department at a freestanding cancer center (2014); first woman to chair an orthopaedic department in The University of Texas System (2014); and the first African American woman to Chair an Orthopaedic Surgery Department.
+She was the first African-American woman to be awarded the MD Anderson Faculty Achievement Award in Patient Care (2012); first woman to chair an orthopaedic department at a freestanding cancer center (2014); first woman to chair an orthopaedic department in The University of Texas System (2014); and the first African-American woman to chair an Orthopaedic Surgery Department.

 “I never wanted to be anything else but a doctor.
 I mean, I will say that I wanted to own a gas station, and I wanted to be a carpenter on weekends, but I always knew that I wanted to be a doctor. … My dad …still made house calls probably till his late seventies.”